skai-institute/skai-institute.github.io/pages/about.md

 <img src="../images/skairesearch.png" height=500>

+### Foundational AI
-Advances in foundational AI (fAI), especially those driven by deep neural networks, are urgently needed to address the astrophysics challenges posed by large surveys; SkAI’s Astro-AI interdisciplinary teams will build the requisite technical capabilities by pursuing innovations that span three critical fAI areas.
+Advances in foundational AI, especially those driven by deep neural networks, are urgently needed to address the astrophysics challenges posed by large surveys; SkAI’s Astro-AI interdisciplinary teams will build the requisite technical capabilities by pursuing innovations that span three critical foundational AI areas.

 **Generative Models** will provide a scalable learning paradigm in which the primary objective is to output new samples from a distribution known only via a collection of training samples.